skylight-hq/skylight.digital/pages/career_pathways/digital-transformer.md

 As a digital transformer, you guide organizations in implementing the systems and technologies they need to succeed in a digital world.
 You understand modern practices and can enable others to adopt them at scale.
 You're knowledgeable about change management, as well as a range of technology and design disciplines.

-Below you’ll find the full list of skills for becoming a data engineer at Skylight and a description of the skills required for each level.
+Below you’ll find the full list of skills for becoming a digital transformer at Skylight and a description of the skills required for each level.
 These descriptions offer insight into the scope of work someone at each level should be capable of doing on a consistent basis.
 We use these role descriptions both as a guide during the hiring process and as a springboard for discussing career progression at Skylight.

 ### Required skills